Here are some guidelines to help make your student visa application process smooth and successful.

 You may wish to visit or contact the nearest U.S. Department of State-affiliated EducationUSA advising center office in your country.
 They are located throughout the world and listed at https://educationusa.state.gov/find-advising-center.
 The staff at these centers will be able to offer guidance and explain where to pay the visa fees and how to schedule your interview.

 There is now a US$350 SEVIS fee for F and M visa applicants, $220 for most J Visa applicants, which supports the cost of the computer system used to record your stay in the United States (SEVIS)..
 You can pay this fee with an internationally valid credit card.
 Go to https://fmjfee.com/index.html to pay, and make sure you print a copy of your receipt.
 You must pay the SEVIS fee at least three days before the date of your visa interview.
 Bring a copy of your receipt to your visa interview.

 You will also need to pay an additional US$160 for the visa application fee in your country at the U.S. Embassy or Consulate or at a bank that the Embassy designates.
 Specific information on where to pay the visa application fee can be found at the web site of the U.S. Embassy in your country.

 3. Third, the United States is using a new non-immigrant visa application form, DS-160 tthat should be completed online.
 This form replaces all of the other forms.
 Instructions for completing the form and links to the form can be found at https://ceac.state.gov/genniv/

-Complete the DS-160 form on line completely.
+Complete and submit the DS-160 form on line completely.
 Again, remember to use the exact same order and spelling of your names as they are found in your passport.
+There is now an additional question that requires you list any social media accounts you have such as Facebook.
 Then you will print them out and bring them to the Embassy when you go for your your visa interview.